 Copyrights?
-There seems to be a difference with an original blueprint and an interpretation of an indoor space.
+There seems to be a difference between an original blueprint and an interpretation of an indoor space.
 Like, nobody owns a general idea of “love”.
-Yet, a musician can own copyrights on his or her interpretation of love – when being expressed as a recognizable song.
+Yet, a musician can own copyrights on his or her interpretation of love – his recognizable song.

 Literacy?
 No standards required.
 Just clarify the difference between an absolute and a “not in scale” kind of interpretation.